cawfree/zk-starter/README.md

 # `zk-starter`

-The easiest way to integrate succinct verifiable on-chain computation using hidden information in custom applications that execute on a credibly-neutral public ledger.
+The easiest way to integrate succinct verifiable on-chain computation using hidden information in custom applications that execute on a credibly-neutral immutable public ledger.

 Essentially, it's [__zero knowledge__](https://en.wikipedia.org/wiki/Zero-knowledge_proof) for those with zero knowledge.